Hello, I’m Barbara Hobart

 While I’ve spent most of my career as a television writer/producer, I’ve also created and manufactured products for a variety of businesses and companies around the world.

-On a personal note, I love to cook and entertain which led to my creating a new line of products geared toward the home chef and Instant Pot enthusiast.
-Yeah, I’m an Instant Pot addict — weird, but an appliance changed my life personally and professionally.
+On a personal note, I love to cook and entertain which led to my creating a new line of products geared toward the home chef and Instant Pot lover.
+Yeah, an appliance changed my life personally and professionally.

-I created a line of products out of necessity.
+I created this line out of necessity.
 I made so many dishes, I kept running out of storage containers and was sick of nudging/stalking my friends to return “The Pyrex.”
-So, I created Instant PotLuck™ and launched a brand of must-have accessories including a line of decorative food storage containers to share my culinary creations.

 But not just any food storage containers…

 Make It & Take It containers make food storage — personal.
 Perfect vessels to send your friends and family home with homemade food in something much nicer than an old Cool Whip tub.
 Plus, you can write your name on them because as Bernice would say: “you made it, who else’s name should be on the label?”

 I hadn’t been on stage in over 25 years and was invited to share my story about how I inadvertently became a food blogger and invented a product line.
 Watch “Eat This, You’ll Die.”
 And brace yourself.